 “I didn’t kill him.
 You can hear him breathing.
 I shot him with my crossbow.
 You can see the arrow sticking out of his arm.
 I shot him because he pulled out his gun and was about to go into our house to see why the other two guys hadn’t come out yet.”

 She looked up at Brayden.
 “What happened to Dean and Adam?” she asked.

 “Are you talking about the two guys who broke into our house?”

 “One of them shot my little brother.
 He’s only eleven years old, and that fucker shot him!
-I used my crossbow and shot both of them.
+I used my crossbow and shot arrows into both of them.
 Neither of them is in any shape to go anywhere.
-I called 9-1-1 for the sheriff and an ambulance.
-They should be here any minute now.
+I called 9-1-1 for the sheriff and an ambulance, and they should be here any minute now.
 You’re in trouble, too.
 I’m going to tell the sheriff that you were in the driver’s seat of their getaway car.”

 The girl jumped up and seemed ready to bolt.

 “I’ve seen you at school, so don’t even think about trying to run or drive away.
 If I have to stop you, I’ll shoot you with my crossbow.
 An arrow in your butt will keep you from getting away, and it’ll hurt like hell for a long time.”

 She again knelt next to the guy she called Trent.
 She tried to hold his hand, but that caused his right arm to move, and he screamed in pain.